pawalt/gptlsp/README.md

-i did not write this readme. can you guess who did

 # Project Title

 This project is a command-line tool written in Go.
 It interacts with the OpenAI API to perform file and text operations based on user input.